Danzhy/SoftwareAnalytics-ReplicationStudy-CodeReadability/README.md

 - **RQ2 parsing** — Screenshot and CSV of the formatted table comparing SonarQube issues before vs. after commits (output of `parseOutput.py`).
 - **candidateMergedReadabilityPRs.csv** — Result of selecting 5 repos and mining their merged readability-related PRs (output of `query.sql` in step 1.7).
+- **BeforeandAfter** Code files we mines (Some are missing with error.txt messages due to broken github links or other reasons)
+- Excell sheets and csv files for evaluation of RQ1
+- ReadabilityIssues count from sonar analysis in a csv file

 ### replication_scripts/